-Nothing can tear at your heartstrings worse than a breakup and for many business owners that is exactly what church feels like.
-When you are passionate about your business and your product, a single customer cancelling can leave you reeling like a gut punch heartache.
-Just like breakups, when you have been hurt in the past thanks to churn you can end up building walls to inure yourself against it.
+Nothing can tear at your heartstrings worse than a breakup, and for many business owners that is exactly what churn feels like.
+When you’re passionate about your business and your product, a single customer cancelling can leave you reeling like you’ve been punched in the gut.
+Just like breakups, when you’ve been hurt in the past thanks to churn, you can end up building walls to insulate yourself against it.

 Churn in infinite variety, infinite combinations